-Attack Emulation tools help you measure, monitor and improve your security controls by executing scripted attacks.
-Atomic Red Team and CALDERA are two open source attack emulation projects that are mapped directly to the MITRE ATT&CK Framework.
+Attack Emulation tools help you measure, monitor, and improve your security controls by executing scripted attacks.
+Atomic Red Team is a community developed open-source library of these scripted attacks that are mapped directly to the MITRE ATT&CK Framework.
+There are several frameworks available for executing these scripted attacks including MITRE CALDERA, Prelude Operator and VECTR.
 This class will provide an overview of the MITRE ATT&CK framework and give you in-depth, hands-on knowledge of how to execute scripted attacks that exercise many of the techniques defined in MITRE ATT&CK.
 You will be provided with hands-on lab instructions for emulating a variety of attacks and creating visualizations using the MITRE ATT&CK Navigator.
-At the end of this class you will have the knowledge and tools to begin executing simulated attacks within your own test environment where you can create and validate detections in a script-able and consistent way.
+At the end of this class, you will have the knowledge and tools to begin executing simulated attacks within your own test environment, allowing you to create and validate detections in a script-able and consistent way.

 - General understanding of MITRE ATT&CK and Attack Emulation tools